-“Your nephew was kind enough to show us the way to your house,” we inform him.
+“Your nephew was kind enough to show us the way to your house,” we say.

 Puzzled, Pusana looks at us, remarking: “He is not my nephew!
 He is just a young man from town who guides tourists to a hotel and afterwards takes commission from the owner!”